From The Story of Dartmouth, by John P. Martin:

 *The John White house is now the property of Mrs. D. W. B. Reid at 13 Myrtle Street.
 On that property is the Farrell foundation.

-*The drugstore was Parksr Mott’s, son of Thomas Mott.
+*The drugstore was Parker Mott’s, son of Thomas Mott.
 The store is just east of Eldridge Lloy, the grocer.

 E. M. Walker’s residence was southwest corner Edward and Ochterloney.
-J. W. Tufts’ drygoods store is now a restaurant at 73 Commercial St. The northeast corner Quarl and Water is the Bell Bus Station, described on p.
-56. Allan McDonald had just died and the building demolished, but a few months before this article was written.
+J. W. Tufts’ drygoods store is now a restaurant at 73 Commercial St. The northeast corner Quarrel (Queen) and Water is the Bell Bus Station.
+Allan McDonald had just died and the building demolished, but a few months before this article was written.
 It stood at the southeast corner of Quarrell and Water Streets.
-Mr. McDonald soid fishing tackle, made flies and mended rods.
+Mr. McDonald sold fishing tackle, made flies and mended rods.
 Over the front door, a metal fish dangled on a pole.

 Mrs. Lawlor’s corner* stood there then as now.
 Immediately south of the corner there still exists a building which is second to none as regards age.